drsam94/Spl/README.md

     $ python splc.py [Input File] > [Output File]
     $ gcc [Output File] -lm
     $ ./a.out

+Note for Ubuntu/Mint Linux users: for the gcc step, you'll need to add -lbsd to your gcc command:

+    $ gcc [Output File] -lm -lbsd

+Not sure why that's needed, but if it's not there you'll get an error from the use of strlcat in generating error messages.

 The spl script should work in any bash terminal, on Windows, the explicit python method should work if you have all of the right programs installed.
 I may at some time get around to writing a .bat script for Windows users.